vincent123354/NeuralNetworkNumpy/readme.md

 Deep learning implementation in numpy for practicing my understanding on the concepts.
 Feel free to give constructive comments on the implementation.

+The implementation is tested on a few datasets:
+1. Breast Cancer dataset
+2. Digit dataset
+3. Iris dataset
+4. MNIST dataset

 Currently implemented:

 Layers:
 1. Fully Connected Feedforward Layer
 2. Convolutional Layer